SeveNOlogy7/SimMoLFil/README.md

 ### Codes Arrangement
 * **simulation package** contains codes that help reuse a few MATLAB syntax to present a MoLFil Model in DFG and simply build the MoLFil Model to
-    Human readable statements
+    * Human readable statements
-    Evaluation object, given a specific Builder implementation
+    * Evaluation object, given a specific Builder implementation

 * **component package** contains optical components packed in classes.
 And some helper methods to calculate parameters for those components.

 ### Todos
+- [x] DFG generation
+- [x] DFG build process
-- [ ] DFG generation (working on it)
+- [ ] DFG Evaluation Class (working on it)
-- [ ] DFG build process
+- [ ] A pure MATLAB Builder implementation using existing codes in SimMLFL (working on it)
 - [ ] Fill component package with concrete classes
-- [ ] A pure MATLAB Builder implementation using existing codes in SimMLFL
 - [ ] Examples